What is intraventricular hemorrhage (IVH)?

-Intraventricular hemorrhage (IVH) is bleeding inside or around the ventricles—spaces in the brain that contain the protective cerebral spinal fluid.
+Intraventricular hemorrhage (IVH) is bleeding inside or around the ventricles — spaces in the brain that contain the cerebral spinal fluid.
 Bleeding in the brain can put pressure on the nerve cells and damage them.
 If the nerve cells are severely damaged, it can result in irreversible brain injury.

 - IVH is most common in premature babies, especially babies weighing less than three pounds, five ounces.

 - Nearly all IVH occurs within the first three days of life.